 - Eligible tenured faculty may apply for a Sabbatical Leave by submitting a written proposal that includes a statement of the purposes of the Sabbatical Leave, the recommendation of the Department Head and the academic Dean that includes a commentary on the benefits this Sabbatical Leave will bring to the academic unit as well as the costs, staffing concerns, and impact to the unit while the faculty member is on leave.
 The proposal package will then be submitted by the Dean to the Office of the Provost electronically for conveyance to the Sabbatical Leave Committee.

-- The Sabbatical Leave recipient agrees to return to the University for at least one full academic year following completion of his/her leave or else agrees to reimburse the University the amount paid to the recipient during their Sabbatical Leave.
+- The Sabbatical Leave recipient agrees to return to the University for at least one full academic year following completion of their leave or else agrees to reimburse the University the amount paid to the recipient during their Sabbatical Leave.

 - Faculty members desiring to make an application for a Sabbatical Leave are encouraged to take advantage of opportunities for partial financial support from external funding agencies, other universities, industrial units, etc. Various offices of the University may assist in planning such funding, where possible.
 However, the availability of external funds shall not prejudice the decision regarding granting a Sabbatical Leave.